n., plural: abiotic factors

 Read more about it here: Industrial melanism (Tutorial).

-Importance of Abiotic Factors
+Relative Importance of Abiotic Factors

 Abiotic factors include all the nonliving things.
 Both biotic and abiotic factors are very much related to each other, even if we remove any one factor from these two the whole ecosystem will be affected.
 Abiotic facts are important because they directly affect how organisms survive.

 - A community of organisms and their abiotic environment.
 Abiotic factors affect the ability to reproduce and give organisms the ability to survive.
 They help determine the types and number of organisms that exist within the environment.
+In fact, some abiotic factors are limiting factors especially when they affect population density.

 - Can we live without the presence of abiotic factors?
 Life will be impossible without abiotic factors as they include all the nonliving things in our environment.